gurram-lahari/SIP-Calculator/readme.md

 - **JavaScript** for calculation logic
 - **CSS** for styling

-🖥️ Usage
+##🖥️ Usage

-##Enter:
+-Enter:
   -Monthly investment amount
   -Investment duration (in years)
   -Expected annual return rate
   -Click Calculate to see the estimated future value.